Table of Contents

 Buying life insurance may feel overwhelming, but being diligent and inquisitive can help you feel more confident about purchasing the right policy.
 Here are some helpful tips to keep in mind to help guide you along the way.

-Educate Yourself First — Because you are reading this now, you are well on your way to passing your Insurance 101 class.
+- Educate Yourself First — Because you are reading this now, you are well on your way to passing your Insurance 101 class.
 Seek out the necessary information from trusted sources (including referrals and recommendations from relatives and friends) to determine what kind of life insurance is best for your specific life situation.
 How much your death benefit should be and how much you are willing to pay.
+Additionally, try to educate yourself on any insurance scams you might encounter.